Setting Up WooCommerce Shipping Services

 Configure weight and dimensions for your WooCommerce Products

-Shipping carriers require product weight in order to provide an accurate shipping cost.
+Shipping carriers require product weight to provide an accurate shipping cost.
 Also, if your products cover more area then you are also required to have product dimensions as well to calculate the volumetric weight for shipping cost calculation.

 To set up product weight and dimensions, visit Products > All Products and click on Edit under the product name.